 Total SIG program funding under the Bush administration was less than $126 million.
 Regular annual appropriations skyrocketed during Obamas presidency, starting at $526 million.
 They remained near or north of a half billion dollars throughout his administration, totaling more than $7 billion to dateincluding a one-time infusion of $3 billion in American Recovery and Reinvestment Act funding.

 The Obama administration publicly revealed the SIG programs colossal failure on Jan.
 18, 2017, just hours before President Obamas appointees departed.
 According to the final evaluation by the American Institutes for Research and Mathematica Policy Research for the Education Department, SIG had no significant impacts on math achievement, reading achievement, high school graduation, or college enrollment across school and student subgroups.

 Commenting on the evaluation, Andrew R. Smarick, a former U.S. deputy assistant secretary of education, called SIG the greatest failure in the history of the U.S. Department of Education.
 Seven billion dollars in taxpayer money was spent, and the results were the same, as Smarick put it, as if this program had never existed.

 Cutting costly, ineffective government programs isnt the end of the world.
 Its part of [our] moral duty... to make our government leaner and more accountable, as Trump stated during a budget meeting in February.
 His budgetary effort to cut waste includes the Education Department for good reason.

-Williamson M. Evers is a Research Fellow at the Independent Institute and the Hoover Institution at Stanford University.
+Williamson M. Evers is a Research Fellow (on leave for public service) at the Independent Institute and the Hoover Institution at Stanford University.

 |Vicki E. Alger is a Research Fellow at the Independent Institute and Senior Fellow and Director of the Women for School Choice Project at the Independent Womens Forum.|